pabloexeg/cypress-poc/README.md

 ## 🚀 Project Goal

 This project should validate when an user adds a product in the cart without Account logged.
-All test must pass and project should meet all tech & test cases required in Challange file.
+All test must pass and project should meet all tech & test cases required in Challenge file.

 ---